 Think of it this way – the more “things” you have on a shelf, the less impact an individual item is going to make.
 Some pieces are even large and dramatic enough to stand alone on a shelf.

 Like with most things related to interior design, it is important to have a clear and consistent color palette when styling shelves.
-Take a look at the photo above.
+Take a look at the photo on the left.
 The books, porcelain pieces, and built-in shelves make for a rich and airy feel.
 Mix in perhaps nickel or gold décor, and the shelving looks complete and effortlessly sophisticated.

 Now that you have everything cleared off and pared down, consider the bookshelf itself before you begin.